logo

 • Power Apps is directly integrated with SharePoint;

-• Has connections to various data sources such as Microsoft Dynamics, SQL Server, OneDrive for Business, etc.;
+• It has connections to various data sources such as Microsoft Dynamics, SQL Server, and OneDrive for Business;

 What are the drawbacks of using Power Apps to customize SharePoint forms?